 Comment.
 Subdivision (a) of Section 1995.210 is a specific application of general principles of freedom of contract.
 Subdivision (a) is limited by the provisions of this chapter governing restrictions on transfer.
 See, e.g., Section 1995.250 (implied standard for landlord's consent).
-The provisions of this chapter are intended to completely supersede the law governing unreasonable restraints on alienation (see, e.g., Civil Code § 711) and the law governing good faith and fair dealing (see, e.g., California Lettuce Growers v.
+Neither the law governing unreasonable restraints on alienation (see, e.g., Civil Code § 711) nor the law governing the implied covenant of good faith and fair dealing (see, e.g., California Lettuce Growers v.
 Union Sugar Co., 45 Cal.
-2d 474, 289 P. 2d 785 (1955)) as they relate to restrictions on transfer of a tenant's interest in a lease.
-See Comment to Section 1995.250.
+2d 474, 289 P. 2d 785 (1955)) prevents the enforcement of a restriction on transfer in accordance with the express terms of the restriction.
 It should be noted, however, that subdivision (a) remains subject to general principles limiting freedom of contract.
 See, e.g., 1 B. Witkin, Summary of California Law Contracts §§ 23-36 (9th ed.
 1987) (adhesion and unconscionable contract doctrines).